 Is a budget required?
 Yes, East Bradford is by definition a Township of the Second Class and is therefore required to adhere to the Second Class Township Code.
 Section 3202 of this Code requires that townships annually prepare and adopt a budget.
 It also requires that the budget be balanced.
 In fact, it is unlawful for a Township to prepare and advertise a proposed budget when it is knowingly inaccurate.
 For this reason, it is important that we are realistic in our projections and assumptions.

 What does the budget consist of?
 The Township budget is actually a combination of budgets, known as funds.
 There are seven distinct funds—General, Capital Reserve, Capital Investment, Sewer, Open Space, Liquid Fuels, and Highway Improvement.
 Each of these funds consists of revenue streams and planned expenditures and each is governed by different constraints.
-You can review the 2019 Summary of All Funds to get a sense of each budget.
+You can review the to get a sense of each budget.
 The General Fund Budget, which is the principal operating fund for the Township, is the focus of the next section.

 Rubin, I. S. (2017).
 The politics of public budgeting: getting and spending, borrowing and balancing.
 Thousand Oaks, CA: Sage